 It is tempting to start with articles because they are short.
 Be aware, however, that there are different kinds of articles.
-Academic journal articles are written at an advanced level for professional historians.
-Students new to the subject can find them hard to understand.
+Academic journal articles are written at an advanced level.
+Students new to the subject may find them hard to understand.
 Magazine and newspaper articles, on the other hand, while easy to follow, are usually not reliable as scholarly resources.
-(They can, however, be excellent primary sources, depending on how you use them).
+(They can, however, be excellent primary sources, depending on how you use them.)

-Also try reference works like the Cambridge Histories Online or the Oxford Companions, which contain scholarly essays written for general readers.
-Many of these resources are available online in the History Reference Center and Gale Virtual Reference Library.
-See Indexes & Databases or do an advanced search in Discovery on the library homepage (you can limit your search to encyclopedias or reference books under "Publication Type."
+Also try reference works like the Cambridge Histories Online or the Oxford Handbooks.
+These contain scholarly essays written for general readers.
+Many resources of this type are available online in the History Reference Center and Gale Virtual Reference Library.
+See Indexes & Databases or do an advanced search in Discovery on the library homepage (you can limit your search to encyclopedias or reference books under "Publication Type").

-Although you may not have time to read it from cover to cover, a book is usually a better place to start than a scholarly article because it provides more background information and context.
-Books published by university presses often have excellent introductions in which the author outlines his or her argument and summarizes what the rest of the book is about.
-Books are also great starting places because you can mine their bibliographies for additional resources.
+Although you may not have time to read it from cover to cover, a book is usually a better place to start than a scholarly article because it provides more background and context.
+Some books have introductions in which the author outlines his or her argument.
+Books' bibliographies can help you find additional resources.

 Have a general idea of what you want to research, but be flexible.
 The best paper topics are often found by accident!
-If you can't find what you were originally looking for, be creative and make the most of the resources that are available to you.
+If you can't find what you are looking for, be creative and make the most of the resources that are available to you.
 You can also contact the history subject librarian, Michael Taylor, for individual assistance.

 Limiting your search to Special Collections (by using the advanced search feature in the catalog) can be a good way of finding primary sources.
 Although the Special Collections shelving areas are not open to the public, you can browse virtually by finding a book relevant to the topic of your research and clicking "nearby items on shelf" in the catalog record.
 Separate guides to published materials in Special Collections are available for some areas of history.